Corni33/CarND_P3_BehaviorCloning/README.md

 The mean squared error over samples was chosen as loss function for the regression problem of predicting the continuous value of the steering angle.
 As the model was trained using an Adam optimizer, the learning rate was not adapted manually (model.py line 25).

-All the data was split into a training (80%) and validation (20%) data set.
+The data has been split into a training (80%) and a validation (20%) data set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+After training the network for 10 epochs on the training data the validation accuracy stopped to decrease which indicated that further training was not necessary:
+![alt text][loss_function]

 I experimented with using additional fully connected layers but the validation accuracy did not improve further.